jayphd/jayphd.github.io/index.md

 <h2>Awards:</h2>
 <a href= "https://www.awsar-dst.in/"> DST-AWSAR Award </a> in 2018 by the <em> Dept. of Science and Technology, Govt. of India </em> for <a href ="https://jayeshphadtare.wordpress.com/2018/10/02/tamil-nadu-coast/"> best science article </a>. <br>
-Grantham Fellowship (2012-2017) by the <a href="http://dccc.iisc.ac.in/"> Divecha Centre for Climate Change </a> for Environemtal research.
+Grantham Fellowship (2012-2017) by the <a href="http://dccc.iisc.ac.in/"> Divecha Centre for Climate Change </a> for Environmental research.